 You can also reduce the occurrence of your rosacea symptoms by avoiding triggers, including:

-If you have redness and mild pimples on your face, especially around your nose, call Crane Dermatology or book an appointment online to be screened for rosacea and receive treatment.
+If you have redness and mild pimples on your face, especially around your nose, call Atlantic Dermatology or book an appointment online to be screened for rosacea and receive treatment.